0k/sact.epoch/docs/source/overview.rst

 - if your application manage 2+ different timezones (ie: UTC and local timezone), and you are tired of legacy "naive" datetime object on this matter.

-- if you want to be able to divert local Time, or TimeZone of your application for test purpose.
+- if you want to be able to divert system calls to local time, or local time zone of your application for test purpose.

 Contents